Joanna Baillie: Reputation and legacy

 Yet even when Martineau met her in the 1830s, that fame seemed to belong to a bygone era.
 There were no revivals of her plays in the 19th or 20th century, though her tragedies might seem suited to the intimacy of television or film.
 Not until the late 20th century did critics began to recognize how her intimate depictions of the human psyche had influenced Romantic literature.
 Scholars now recognize her importance as a stage innovator and dramatic theorist, and critics and literary historians of the Romantic period concerned with reassessing the place of women writers acknowledge her significance.

 Joanna Baillie was great friends with Lady Byron.
 This friendship led her to be close friends and colleagues with Lord Byron as well.
 Lord Byron even attempted to get one of her plays to be performed at Drury Lane, sadly to no avail.
 Their friendship continued until a domestic division arose between Lord and Lady Byron, leaving Baillie to take the side of her friend.
 After this, she was more critical of Lord Byron and his work, calling his characters "untrue to nature and morally bankrupt" While they were still polite to each other as literary contemporaries, their friendship did not return.

 One of those Baillie corresponded with most was Sir Walter Scott.
 The two wrote enough letters to each other to fill a sizeable volume.
 Scott appreciated and supported Baillie as a literary contemporary, but their relationship did not stop there.
 Their letters are full of personal details and conversations about their families.
 While they both respected each other's work, their friendship was deeper than just professional.

-On 11 September 2018, to commemorate what would have been her 256th birthday, Google released a Google Doodle celebrating her, and her work has 'enjoyed a resurgence of popularity' in recognition of her circumstances.
+On 11 September 2018, to commemorate the 256th anniversary of her birth, Google released a Google Doodle celebrating her, and her work has 'enjoyed a resurgence of popularity' in recognition of her circumstances.